Classroom Management | Teaching Strategies

 8. Start a “Tech Off” Policy

-You have a couple ways to do this.
+You have a couple ways you can accomplish this.

 First, you can force all students to remove the devices from their pockets, turn them off, and flip them (face-up) on their desks.